LogtalkDotOrg/logtalk3/examples/object_aliases/NOTES.md

-This is a minimal example illustrating the use of the `uses/1` directive to experiment with different object implementations of the same protocol when using explicit message sending.
-The main idea is to have a single source line that can be edited to switch between different implementations as all message sending calls would be written using the object alias.
+This is a minimal example illustrating the use of the `uses/1` directive to experiment with different object implementations of the same protocol when using explicit message-sending.
+The main idea is to have a single source line that can be edited to switch between different implementations as all message-sending calls would be written using the object alias.
-This is an alternative to accomplish the same goal by using a `uses/2` directive and implicit message sending.
-Note that both alternatives allow compiling the code in optimized mode to take advantage of static binding for the message sending calls.
+This is an alternative to accomplish the same goal by using a `uses/2` directive and implicit message-sending.
+Note that both alternatives allow compiling the code in optimized mode to take advantage of static binding for the message-sending calls.

 This example also illustrates defining an alias for an object defined at runtime using a _parameter variable_.